whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 15:49:12.500024 [wof-sqlite-query-markdown] STATUS montreal - /blog/2015/08/18/who-s-on-first/
 ```

-_Careful readers will note that it's still not possible to search the weblog.
+_Careful readers will note that it's still not possible to search the weblog on the weblog itself.
 It
-will be (possible) just not today..._
+will become possible, I promise, just not today..._

 We used the blog as a testing and proving ground for how full-text search should
 work and then applied those lessons to the tools we use to index brands: